 A positive affirmation is a statement that is said repeatedly to reaffirm positive beliefs.
-Repeating these types of phrases on a daily basis teaches us to speak to ourselves with kindness and builds self-esteem and confidence in children.
+Repeating these types of phrases daily teaches us to speak to ourselves with kindness and builds self-esteem and confidence in children.

 Some examples of positive affirmations you can use with your child are:

-Just a few positive words in the morning can make a huge difference to your child’s day.
-Come up with some positive affirmations that are relevant to your child and write them down onto colourful cards.
+Just a few positive words in the morning can make a huge difference in your child’s day.
+Come up with some positive affirmations that are relevant to your child and write them down on colourful cards.
 You can also add a picture or decorations for extra inspiration if you’d like.
 Have your child help make and decorate the cards.

 Pick one of the cards and read it aloud together each morning, or at night before bedtime.
 Repeat the affirmation aloud at least 4 or 5 times.
 Keep using the same affirmation card for 3 to 4 weeks before moving on to a new one.
 You could also choose an affirmation based on what is happening in your child’s life rather than choosing a random card.

-If you need some inspiration to come up with positive affirmations, there’s plenty of places you can visit online.
-Try the free downloadable cards at Kids Happy Apps, get 145 affirmation ideas from Planet of Success or read more about affirmations at The Daily Mind.
+If you need some inspiration to come up with positive affirmations, there’re plenty of places you can visit online.
+Try the free downloadable cards at Kids Happy Apps or read more about affirmations at The Daily Mind.